JDEE logo

 Paul Kinnucan graduated from MIT in 1970.
 In the sixties and seventies, he developed numerical and astronomical image processing software for mainframes at the University of Chicago and MIT.
 In the 1980s, he wrote about computers, factories, aircraft, and spacecraft for various U.S. trade and general-circulation publications.
 Recently, he has divided his time between software development and technical documentation.
 He is currently principal technical writer at The MathWorks, Inc, a producer of engineering math and simulation software.
 He is responsible for documenting the company's simulation software and developing tools for displaying online documentation for MathWorks products.
 He has a wife (Fran), son (Michael, age 19), and daughter (Emma, 17).
 He lives with his family in Milton, a suburb of Boston.

-®Java is a registered trademark of Sun Microsystems, Inc.
+®Java is a registered trademark of Oracle, Inc.